-'Economic participation' is an indicator of governments' objective to support people who are homeless or at risk of homelessness to achieve social inclusion and greater economic participation - re-establishing their capacity to live independently (box 19.7).
+'Economic participation' is an indicator of governments' objective to support people who are homeless or at risk of homelessness to achieve social inclusion and greater economic participation (box 19.7).

 Box 19.7 Economic participation

 'Economic participation' is defined as the change in the proportion of clients with the capacity to actively participate in the economy between the start and end of support.
 Two proxy measures are reported for clients aged 15 years or over (with closed support periods):